datdtnhcse/pizza-dn/README.md

 # pizza-dn
-An online Pizza shop using ASP.NET and Entity Framework Core.
+An online Pizza shop using ASP.NET and Entity Framework Core